-As a leading same-day courier service in the UK, we understand the importance of embracing supply chain management otherwise you may be at risk of falling behind.
-As customer expectations progress, delivery services are required to evolve fast.
-With lockdown restrictions easing, there’s no better time than now to adapt and prepare for a surge in demand.
+As a leading same-day courier service in the UK, we understand the importance of embracing active supply chain management otherwise you may be at risk of falling behind.
+As customer expectations progress, retail delivery service providers are required to evolve fast.
+There’s no better time than the present to adapt and prepare for a surge in demand.

 Future supply chains will be customer-centric and will need to operate in the ever-changing digital world in order to drive revenue and meet unprecedented demand.
 Success in the supply chain will rely on having advanced technology to be purpose-built and long-lasting.

-With non-essential retail stores now open throughout the UK, the spotlight has moved towards re-engaging customers by retailers becoming more customer-centric than ever before.
-Retailers have their work cut out as customers returning to the world of retail must now adhere to new safety rules, social distancing and a whole new set of concerns.
+The spotlight has moved towards re-engaging customers by retailers becoming more customer-centric than ever before.
+Retailers have their work cut out as customers returning to the post-pandemic world of retail must now adhere to new safety rules, social distancing and a whole new set of concerns.

-Following months of social isolation and COVID related fears, it’s even more important for organisations to become more focused on customers to understand new problems related to fear, social isolation, social distancing and to think about those customers classed as high-risk who aren’t able to leave their homes.
+Following months of social isolation and COVID related fears, it’s even more important for organisations to become more focused on customers to understand new problems related to fear, social isolation, social distancing and to think about those customers classed as high-risk who are still unable to leave their homes.
 This attempt will aim to meet these new unmet wants and needs in a way to adhere to ‘the new normal’.

 The pandemic has forced retailers to mount urgent efforts to adapt their supply chains.
 Retailers must accept the reality that many of their consumers no longer feel safe visiting stores, which is why there should be methods of adaptation to accommodate for this.
 This results in a higher need for offering delivery and collection options as incentives to encourage more nervous consumers to still support local and nationwide retailers.
 It’s up to retailers to step up their efforts to provide consumers with essential (and even non-essential) goods and to protect the health and well-being of the communities they are serving.